cotes de porc braisees a la moutarde

 My mother taught me so much about cooking; she was excellent at this endeavor in her day.
 My mentor exercised her expertise with hospitality in our home, rather than in our family restaurant, inspiring me to follow in her footsteps with her extensive gourmet preparations.

 The passing on of tradition from generation to generation is so important.
-I’ve never married (Jesus is my husband), but I have a vast quiver full of spiritual children-more than I can count!
-Thus, I have a desire to give them what was so freely given to me: wisdom.
+I’ve never married, but I have a vast quiver full of spiritual children-more than I can count!
+Thus, I have a desire to give them what was so freely given to me, which is wisdom.
 I gaze at this precise diamond through the perspective of food, with all its joys and health-providing benefits.
 I am so grateful to God, my parents, and my entire family for this knowledge that was birthed in me.

-I have greatly simplified this recipe for pork loin chops from its original complex detail.
+I have greatly simplified the following recipe for pork loin chops from its original complex detail in Time-Life Books.
 My version is uncomplicated and literally explodes with unforgettable flavor!
 Enjoy…

 Cotes de Porc Braisees a la Moutarde Yields: 4 servings.
-This recipe is adapted from The Cooking of Provincial France, M.F.K.
+This recipe is adapted from Foods of the World: The Cooking of Provincial France, M.F.K.
 Fisher and the Editors (New York: Time-Life Books, 1968).

 4 center-cut, boneless pork loin chops, about 1 1/4″ thick